Read This First

 Prompt 1: What are utility functions?

-The central claim is this: Utility functions are mathematical tools used primarily in economics, decision theory, game theory, and artificial intelligence to quantify the preferences, satisfaction, or benefit an individual, agent, or system derives from a specific outcome or set of outcomes.
+In plain terms: Utility functions are mathematical tools used primarily in economics, decision theory, game theory, and artificial intelligence to quantify the preferences, satisfaction, or benefit an individual, agent, or system derives from a specific outcome or set of outcomes.

 A utility function translates subjective preferences into numerical scores.
 Higher values correspond to more preferred outcomes, while lower values correspond to less desirable outcomes.